Google Chrome: iOS and iPadOS

 Chrome is available on Apple's mobile iOS and iPadOS operating systems.
-Released in the Apple App Store on June 26, 2012, it supports the iPad, iPhone, and iPod Touch, and the current version requires that the device has iOS 16.0 or greater installed.
+Released in the Apple App Store on June 26, 2012, it supports the iPad, iPhone, and formerly the iPod touch; the current version requires that the device has iOS 17.0 or greater or iPadOS 17.0 or greater installed.
 In accordance with Apple's requirements for browsers released through their App Store, this version of Chrome uses the iOS WebKit – which is Apple's own mobile rendering engine and components, developed for their Safari browser – therefore it is restricted from using Google's own V8 JavaScript engine.
 Chrome is the default web browser for the iOS and iPadOS Gmail application.

 In a review by Chitika, Chrome was noted as having 1.5% of the iOS web browser market as of 18 July 2012.
 In October 2013, Chrome had 3% of the iOS browser market.

 Linux

 On Linux distributions, support for 32-bit Intel processors ended in March 2016, although Chromium is still supported.
 As of Chrome version 26, Linux installations of the browser may be updated only on systems that support GCC v4.6 and GTK v2.24 or later.
 Thus deprecated systems include (for example) Debian 6's 2.20, and RHEL 6's 2.18.